Centrelink – challenging a decision

 For paid parental leave payments, you must make an application for first review within 28 days of receiving the authorised review officer's decision or, if you are an employer, within 14 days of receiving the decision.
 This deadline may be extended in special circumstances.

-The AAT will write to you and inform you of the date, time and location of the hearing.
+The ART will write to you and inform you of the date, time and location of the hearing.
 At the hearing, there will likely be one tribunal member who will make a decision.
 You, or your chosen representative, will be able to talk about why you disagree with Centrelink's decision.
 The first review hearing will be held in private.
 If you would like to bring along a representative to speak on your behalf, or a person to silently support you, you must ask the tribunal for permission first.
 Most first hearings take up to an hour.

 How to request an external review – second review

-If you are unhappy with the decision made by the AAT under the first review, you have a right to a second review by the General Division of the AAT.
+If you are unhappy with the decision made by the ART under the first review, you have a right to a second review by the General Division of the ART.
 Centrelink may also appeal to the General Division for a second review.
 Appeals to the General Division must be made within 28 days from the date you receive the first review decision (unless the AAT grants you an extension), and applications must be made in writing.

 To apply for a second review of a Centrelink decision, you can: